zendframework/zend-expressive/doc/book/features/router/fast-route.md

   If you choose a custom path make sure that the containing directory exists and is writable by the owner of the php process.
-As for other zend-expressive cached configuaration, you need to purge this file in order to enable any newly added route if caching is enabled.
+As for other zend-expressive cached configuaration, you need to purge this file in order to enable any newly added route when fast-route caching is enabled.